-Client reporting is a corner of asset management that has remained largely untouched by technological transformation in the last few years.
-However, in the last year, developments have emerged that promise a different future.
+Client reporting is a corner of investment management that has remained largely untouched by technological transformation for a long time.
+However, in the last year or two, disruptive developments have emerged that promise a compelling evolution.
 We predict three trends that will become everyday facets of the client reporting process by 2030.

 API data access

-Increasingly, we hear that certain types of investors are asking for direct access to their asset manager’s data through web-enabled application program interfaces (APIs).
-These connections allow consultants, distributors and institutions to pull data directly from managers on demand.
+Increasingly, we hear that certain types of investors are asking for direct access to their investment manager’s data through web-enabled application program interfaces (APIs).
+These connections allow consultants, distributors, and institutions to pull data directly from managers on demand.

 Digital reporting portals

 In addition to the traditional print reporting process, an increasing number of firms will provide a digital reporting portal to clients.
 These portals are more than just a place to pull reports – they can provide full historical access to data and ‘what-if’ interrogation – for example, ‘does my portfolio hold fossil fuels?’
 Some even offer transaction capabilities.